-CNIL imposes 50 million penalty over Google LLC
+CNIL imposes 50 million fine on Google

-The found deficiencies
+The defects found

-Why the penalty turned out that high
+Why the penalty was so high

 Entscheidungsdatum: